djcp/milk_steak/README.md

-Recipevolve
+MilkSteak
 ===========

-Recipevolve is a recipe tracker that:
+MilkSteak is a recipe tracker that:

 FIRST COURSE:
 -------------